-Hungrytown folk duo Rebecca Hall and Ken Anderson perform in the library: Feb.
+Hungrytown folk duo Rebecca Hall and Ken Anderson: Feb.
 18

 Folk duo Hungrytown will perform a free concert that will be open to the public at the Georgetown Public Library on Sunday, Feb.
 18, at 2 pm.
 Free and open to the public, this performance is a gift of the Friends of the Georgetown Public Library.